gnames/bhlnames/README.md

 it is crucial to get information about species in publications.
 This program takes a scientific name or a list of scientific names and returns references found in BHL about the name.
 Quite often, species names change with time.
-In such cases, we need to find information attached to older names as well as newer ones.
+In such cases, we need to find information attached to older names as well as currently accepted by community.
 The `bhlnames` uses [Catalogue Of Life (CoL)][col] synonymy information to find publications not only about given name but also about its synonyms.

 ## Prerequisites